-We stopped by Bunny Williams’s chic New York showroom prior to the holiday season.
-As expected, the holidays extend beyond the home for the celebrated decorator and gracious hostess, who takes to setting a stylish holiday scene each year in her work space.
+For designer Bunny Williams, the holidays extend beyond the home; she sets a stylish holiday scene each year in her work space as well.
 Read on for her genius ideas for wrapping gorgeous gifts, the perfect last-minute presents, and more.

 ’Tis the Season to… Give Personal Thanks